Installation¶

 Python 3 is available on your system.

-Storm is available on your system.
+(optional) Storm is available

 Compatibility of stormpy and Storm¶

-Note that stormpy and Storm are continuously extended and modified.
-It is therefore important to use compatible versions of stormpy and Storm.
 You have two choices for stormpy depending on the version of Storm you are using:

 Release version: You use the latest release of Storm or the